Getting started in the stock market is a simple process.

 Once your order has been carried out, your stockbroker will give you a confirmation invoice showing the details of your transaction.

-The delivery or payment should be before the settlement date.
-For traditional stockbrokers, settlement of transactions is usually done after three (3) working days from the transaction or T+3.
+The delivery or payment should be made before the deadline on settlement date.
+For traditional stockbrokers, the buyer must pay for the cost of the transaction while the seller must deliver the securities to the stockbroker within two (2) trading days after the trade was done but not later than the settlement deadline.
 For online stockbrokers, settlement of all transactions is done on the transaction date.